knative/docs/docs/install/Knative-with-Minikube.md

 ## Installing Istio

 > Note: [Gloo](https://gloo.solo.io/) is available as an alternative to Istio.
-> Gloo is not currently compatible with the Knative Eventing component.
 > [Click here](./Knative-with-Gloo.md) to install Knative with Gloo.

 Knative depends on Istio.
 Run the following to install Istio.
 (We are changing